 The Mid-Currituck Bridge would also provide easier access between the Outer Banks and Virginia, as well as other communities in northeastern North Carolina.

 The 7-mile toll project includes a two-lane bridge that spans the Currituck Sound and connects the Currituck County mainland to the Outer Banks.
 It also includes a second two-lane bridge that spans Maple Swamp on the Currituck County mainland, connecting Aydlett to U.S. 158.

-Currituck County is continuing to invest in capital projects that will expand Currituck County Regional Airport’s (KONX) capabilities to help meet increased aviation demand – and pursue economic development opportunities in the Mid-Atlantic defense and aerospace corridor.
+Currituck County is continuing to invest in capital projects that will expand Currituck County Regional Airport’s (KONX) capabilities to help meet increased aviation demand – and pursue economic development, tournament sports and tourism opportunities.

 In 2016, the Airport completed work on a $2.3 million Southern Parallel Taxiway project, greatly enhancing the safety and operational efficiency of our visiting corporate, business and leisure aircraft.
-In 2017-18, Currituck Regional Airport will begin planning and design of an additional $3 million in new ramp improvements, tie-down spaces and for-lease hangar buildings east of Runway 23.
+In 2017-18, Currituck Regional Airport added $3 million in new ramp improvements, tie-down spaces and for-lease hangar buildings east of Runway 23.

 In 2016, The U.S. Department of Commerce approved the expansion of Virginia’s Foreign Trade Zone (FTZ 20) into northeastern North Carolina, providing another means of attracting cargo to The Port of Virginia.
 The expansion of FTZ 20 includes the North Carolina counties of Camden, Chowan, Currituck, Gates, Hertford, Pasquotank and Perquimans; and the city of Elizabeth City.